-Puerto Rico is located in Caribbean, island between the Caribbean Sea and the North Atlantic Ocean, east of the Dominican Republic
+Puerto Rico is located in the Caribbean Sea, between the Caribbean Sea and the North Atlantic Ocean, east of the Dominican Republic

 This Spanish-speaking island in the Caribbean is officially a Commonwealth of the United States.
 The Disciples of Christ, born out of the missionary endeavor of the Disciples in the United States, is a strong national denomination.
 The United Evangelical Church is a Conference of the United Church of Christ.